 - It allows you to compare your current cybersecurity posture against the past or to other institutions, if using a product like Tandem.

-While the InTREx Program will not likely request the ACET spreadsheet, the FDIC's InTREx expects institutions to use an industry-accepted framework to assess cybersecurity maturity.
+While the final InTREx-CU Program may not request the ACET spreadsheet, the FDIC's InTREx expects institutions to use an industry-accepted framework to assess cybersecurity maturity.
 The NCUA version is not likely to differ.
 The FDIC's version of InTREx references all but 10 of the CAT baseline maturity statements as a reference for citing deficiencies.

 2. Be prepared for examiners to encourage you to map your program and controls to existing frameworks.

-Credit unions continue to report their examiners are encouraging them to design their cybersecurity programs based on standards and risk assessments, not based on the examination model of the day.
+Credit unions continue to report their examiners are encouraging them to design their cybersecurity programs based on standards and risk assessments.
 There seems to be a continued emphasis by each of the federal banking agencies that financial institutions should adopt industry standards like NIST, ISO, COBIT, COSO, CIS, etc. to maintain appropriate security controls.
 When adopting outside standards, the inherent focus is on the controls instead of the exam procedures, which ensures a better program.
-At this time, nothing has been said regarding whether a direct mapping to these standards will be required, but trends show it will continue to be highly encouraged.

 3. Be prepared to use a new document request list.